SenonLi/SenVulkan/README.md

 OutputDebugString(strExtension.c_str());

 * 2. If you want to enable a device layer, that layer should also be enabled as an active instance layer (otherwise crash)		<br>
+* 3. Use reinterpret_cast to do cast between two unrelated types